cierrasimph/cierrasimph/README.md

 ### Hello, 👋
-I'm [Your Name], an aspiring Python developer exploring the vast world of programming.
+I'm Lev, an aspiring Python developer exploring the vast world of programming.
 On a journey to acquire new skills and experience, I'm keen on growing in the realms of web development and data analysis.

 💻 My Tech Stack:
 - Programming Languages: Python